haruajsuru/LifeSpirit/README.md

   <br>
 </h1>

-<h4 align="center">A fork from <a href="https://github.com/Cog-Creators/Red-DiscordBot"Red Discord Bot</a> with a maim point is to improve user friendliness and streamline multi-guild setup.</h4>
+<h4 align="center">A fork from [Red Discord bot](https://github.com/Cog-Creators/Red-DiscordBot) with a main point is to improve user friendliness and streamline multi-guild setup.</h4>